jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

-Then, you will get past the *Java buildpack* Exception, but you will encounter another Exception when Spring Boot tries to bootstrap VMware GemFire on startup:
+Then, you will get past the *Java buildpack* Exception, but you will encounter another Exception when Spring Boot tries to bootstrap [vmware-gemfire-name] on startup:

-#### Exception in VMware GemFire
+#### Exception in [vmware-gemfire-name]

 ``` highlight